graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ## Scaling Subscription Servers

 Using web sockets has a natural limitation in that any single server instance has a maximum number of socket connections that it can realistically handle before being overloaded.
 Additionally, all cloud providers impose an artifical limit for many of their pricing tiers.
-Once that limit is reached no additional clients can connect, even if the server has capacity.
+Once that limit is reached no additional clients can connect, even if the server has additional capacity.

 Ok no problem, just scale horizontally, right?
 Spin up additional server instances, add a load balancer and have the new requests open a web socket connection to these additional server instances...Not so fast!